typelevel/squants/README.md

 The `=~` and `≈` are the preferred operators as they have the correct precedence for equality operations.
 The `~=` is provided for those who wish to use a more natural looking approx operator using standard characters.
-However, because of its lower precedence, user code may require parenthesis around these comparisons
+However, because of its lower precedence, user code may require parenthesis around these comparisons.

 ### Vectors

-All Quantity types in Squants represent the scalar value of a quantity.
+All `Quantity` types in Squants represent the scalar value of a quantity.
 That is, there is no direction information encoded in any of the Quantity types.
 This is true even for Quantities which are normally vector quantities (ie. Velocity, Acceleration, etc).